-The Society is monitoring the COVID-19 situation closely and will update this page as necessary.
+The Law Society is monitoring the current situation, and will update this page as new information becomes available.

 Members are encouraged to refer to the following resources:

 - ACT Government Covid-19 website